South Cambie, Vancouver

 Queen Elizabeth Park

 Vancouver's highest point and second-most visited park.
-The 130-acre grounds include the Bloedel Conservatory (a tropical dome housing exotic birds and plants), a pitch and putt golf course, tennis courts, rose gardens, arboretum, and panoramic viewpoints of the city skyline and North Shore Mountains.
-For South Cambie residents, this is essentially the backyard.
+130 acres with the Bloedel Conservatory, pitch and putt, tennis courts, rose gardens, arboretum, and panoramic city and mountain views.

 Hillcrest Community Centre & Park